 If you choose a less expensive shared hosting solution, then the host may impose advertising on your content.
 This can become confusing for an audience and should be avoided if possible.
 However, if you are testing a site for functionality, purpose or engagement, this may be a perfect short-term solution.
 However, under very few circumstances is advertising from an outside source ever going to work out in your favor.
 You are basically giving away your audience to your host for free.

 5. You need FTP access.

 You must find out how reliable your WordPress web hosting company is before you commit to it.
-Even if you have a low priced solution, a web host that is not reliable is no good to you.
+Even if you have a low-priced solution, a web host that is not reliable is not good for you.
 You only have one chance to impress a customer, and if that customer finds a 404 screen after they click through to your site, they will likely never return.

 7. Upgrade Options

 Many web hosting companies will attempt to draw you in with a low initial price.
 They know that your site will not remain at that size for a long time.
 Once you hit the ceiling of your resource allocation, they will hit you with a huge increase in price to upgrade their service to you.
 Do not fall for the initial pricing upgrade trap an underhanded WordPress web hosting company might pull.

 If you follow the tips above, you will avoid many of the mistakes that novice webmasters make when they choose a host for their WordPress blog.
 Getting this decision right from the beginning can save you thousands of dollars and plenty of man hours down the road, so take your time to make the right decision about the web hosting platform that you use.